Hike and Backpack along the Havasupai trail in Grand Canyon, Arizona

 Once in the village, you will need to check with the back country office to pick up your reserved camping permits.
 There is also a new lodge in the canyon, although I don't know the level of accommodations.
 The campground is right along Havasupai Creek, which is where most of us would prefer to stay anyway.
 There is a small store and restaurant in the village of Supai.

-From Supai, it's a scenic 2 mile hike further into the Havasu Canyon, you'll pass a new waterfall newly created from the 2008 flash flooding (not named yet!) and Havasu Falls before entering the campground.
+From Supai, it's a scenic 2 mile hike further into the Havasu Canyon, you'll pass a new waterfall newly created from the 2008 flash flooding (Little Navajo falls) and Havasu Falls before entering the campground.
 There is water at the campground from a local spring.
 During most of the year, the water is a blue-green and inviting.
 Take a swim!

 From the campground, it's a two mile hike with some really neat scrambling through tunnels to the base of Mooney Falls.
 Mooney falls is probably the most spectacular of the waterfalls in this canyon and definitely worth the hike.
 It's named after a prospector who slipped and fell to his death here.
 Watch your step!